rocketscience0/cs207-FinalProject/docs/milestone1.md

 - `np.sin`
 - `np.cos`

-You can also define custom elementary operations using the `elementar` decorator.
+You can also define custom elementary operations using the `elementary` decorator.

 #### Core data structures
 The core data structure is a `Number`, which stores a value and a derivative: